Regis College is rolling admission, meaning that you can apply at any time and receive a quick admission decision. Other benefits include:

 * We recognize the changes in SAT/ACT administration due to COVID-19 have created challenges for students who wish to take or retake these tests as part of their application process.
 Test scores are not required for students applying for fall 2022 and fall 2023 admission to Regis and will not impact merit scholarship consideration.
 This includes students applying to the undergraduate nursing and dental hygiene programs.

-Important Note: If you are interested in applying to either of our popular 16- or 24-month Accelerated Bachelor of Science in Nursing programs, please visit our graduate program application page.
-Applications for our ABSN programs should not be submitted via the Common Application.
+Important Note: Applications for our ABSN and Bachelor Completion programs should not be submitted via the Common Application.
+If you are interested in applying to either of our popular 16- or 24-month Accelerated Bachelor of Science in Nursing programs or any of our Bachelor Completion programs, please visit this application page.

 First-year applicants should submit the following to be considered for admission to Regis College: